-Maybe there was passion here once, but now there's nothing but Dead Sparks
+Maybe there was passion here once, but now there's nothing but Dead Sparks.

-Unfortunately Truth in Television
+Unfortunately Truth in Television.

 - In Eternal Sunshine of the Spotless Mind, we first meet Joel and Clem when they are at the Dead Sparks stage of the relationship.
 The rest of the movie is about how they ignited those sparks in the first place and ends with the hope that they could be reignited.

 - In Unbreakable, the Dunns' marriage is like this.